 Faculty & Staff

-Nicole first discovered The Magnolia School while she was searching for a new school for her four children.
+Sam first discovered The Magnolia School while she was searching for a new school for her four children.
 Prior to attending Magnolia School, she home-schooled her children here in Tallahassee.
 She was immediately attracted to The Magnolia School’s casual, family-like atmosphere, the emphasis on individuality, and the focus on cooperation, empathy, and expression of ones interests and passions.

-Nicole cares deeply for the Magnolia School Community and strives daily to foster open, positive relationships with teachers, students, and their families.
+Sam cares deeply for the Magnolia School Community and strives daily to foster open, positive relationships with teachers, students, and their families.
 Sam also loves to play the ukelele and tuba!
 She loves spending time with her children, reading, and traveling with her husband and family.

 Susan started The Magnolia School in 1985.
 She taught there for 15 years, and also taught for 4½ years at other area public and charter schools.